davidycliao/legisCrawler/README.md

 git clone  git@github.com:davidycliao/legisCrawler.git
 ```

-- Copy the commands as below them in the terminal:
+- Copy the commands  below and paste them into the terminal:
 ```
 # Change the directory by typing `cd` command once `legisCrawler` repository is downloaded.
 cd legisCrawler